preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 .. image:: admin-dashboard-page-status-new2.png

-A number of tabs are available.
+A number of tabs can be available.
 What you see in the example is the total status for the tenant.
 You can choose to see status for just one of the publishing apps.
-Besides that number of lists has been set up; Most Visited (All), Most Visited (Last month), Underused Pages and Statistics.
+Besides that, a number of lists can be set up; Most Visited (All), Most Visited (Last month), Underused Pages and Statistics.

 .. image:: admin-dashboard-page-status-lists.png